arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 #### Modbus RTU

-Modbus RTU, generally operating in half-duplex mode, with its capability to handle noisy and long-distance transmission lines, makes it an excellent choice for industrial environments.
-Modbus RTU communication is supported using Portenta's Machine Control RS-485 physical interface.
+Modbus RTU, generally operating in half-duplex mode, has the capability to handle noisy and long-distance transmission lines, which makes it an excellent choice for industrial environments.
+Modbus RTU communication is supported using Portenta Machine Control's RS-485 physical interface.

 ***The Portenta Machine Control has onboard termination resistors; its RS-485 interface can be configured as a half or full duplex.***